carnisj/bcdi/README.rst

  * https://github.com/carnisj  for the most updated version
  * upgrade existing version from GitHub: pip install --upgrade git+https://github.com/carnisj/bcdi.git

+Not that there are issues with installing scikit-image within an Anaconda environment.
+In such situation, the workaround is to create instead a virtual environment using pip.

-Please send feedback in GitHub or at carnis_jerome@yahoo.fr
+Please send feedback in GitHub.

 Changelog
 =========